bhumii-ka/KBG_IITMD_gogec/README.md

 - **RDKit**: Cheminformatics toolkit for ADMET calculations
 - **Gene Expression Database**: Disease signature sources

-##  License

-This project is licensed under the MIT License - see LICENSE file for details.

 ##  Contact

 For questions and feedback:
 - Open an issue on GitHub
-- Email: [kbg@students.iitmandi.ac.in]

 ---